DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "As I thought, this forest is just absurd..."

 Comparing to the forest surrounding elven village, it was extremely big and strange natural system.
-Still Kai wondered what would make the elf, who was supposed to be very knowledgable, to regard something as unnatural.
+Still Kai wondered what would make the elf, who was supposed to be very knowledgeable, to regard something as unnatural.

 "Kai, it's here."